mablab/sftrack/README.md

 >In furtherance of these efforts, the R Consortium shall seek to solicit the participation of all interested parties on a fair, equitable and open basis.
 > *[R Consortium Bylaws, Section 1.4](https://www.r-consortium.org/about/governance/bylaws)*

 Delivery of the technical aspects for R Consortium's projects is overseen by the Infrastructure Steering Committee (ISC).
 The ISC is set up to receive, select, and manage projects that deliver upon the aims of the Consortium.
 The ISC will have an ongoing call for proposals and will select proposals to move into project stage approximately every six months.
-Within the process notes, it does say that if a proposal is unlikely to get funded then the proposers will be notified as soon as possible, partially so that 3re-submission can happen in the event fixable issues.
+Within the process notes, it does say that if a proposal is unlikely to get funded then the proposers will be notified as soon as possible, partially so that re-submission can happen in the event fixable issues.

 ## Proposals
 Here we detail useful guidance notes on making proposals to the ISC but you should always consult the [ISC Proposal page](https://www.r-consortium.org/about/isc/proposals) as there could be updates.